 Your primary responsibility as a counselor is the safety and well-being of the campers.
 You will work closely with other counselors in your tribe and activity, and you will report to your Tribal Leader, Activity Leader, and the Camp Directors.

-During the day, the counselor will teach in one or more activities that he or she is qualified to teach or instruct.
-These are determined by the Directors based on your skills, previous experience, and camp needs.
+During the day, the counselor teach in one or more activities that he or she is qualified to teach or instruct.
+These are determined by the Directors based on skills, previous experience, and camp needs.
 These may include and are not limited to the following: